nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `find [n/NAME …] [e/EMAIL …] [g/GENDER …] [a/AGE …] [d/DETAIL …] [t/STUDY_GROUP_TAGS …]`

 * At least one of the optional criteria must be provided.
-* Each criteria can have more than one keyword. e.g. `n/alice bob hans`
+* Each criterion can have more than one keyword. e.g. `n/alice bob hans`
 * The search is case-insensitive. e.g. `n/hans` will match `Hans`
 * The order of the keywords does not matter. e.g. `n/Hans Bo` will match `Bo Hans`
 * Only full words will be matched e.g. `n/Han` will not match `Hans`